From their hands to your home, our makers come first.

 I spent hours observing life in the villages.
 Local craftspeople were making amazing homewares, furniture and light shades with their hands, one piece at a time.

-The feature lights caught my eye.
+The light shades always caught my eye.
 I’ve built and renovated homes before.
 The lack of unique lighting options always frustrated me – but here they were, all around me.

 I spent weeks walking hot and dusty backstreets of Bali looking for small family run businesses who made great quality, unique lighting.